 Footlights Theatre Ensemble is an auditioned theatre ensemble for Upper School juniors and seniors at Roland Park Country School and seniors at Gilman and Bryn Mawr School.
-The ensemble performs two productions each year in the Tyler Studio Theatre including a One Act and a 24-Hour Play Festival.
+FTE explores all disciplines of theatre, from acting and directing to stage management to technical production.
+Students explore many different aspects of theatre through a variety of resources including guest artists, a dedicated black box theater space, and hands-on practical experiences.
+The ensemble manages all aspects of two productions each year in the Tyler Studio Theater.
 These performances may be original work or taken from scripts.
-If a student is accepted as a junior, the class may be repeated senior year with an audition and the consent of the instructor.
-RPCS students must be available for mandatory rehearsals during the last two weeks of August to prepare for RPCS' Opening Day Convocation (Gilman and Bryn Mawr students are exempt from this requirement).
-There are out-of-class rehearsals for Tyler Studio productions.
-Students are required to participate in one main stage production each year and must create a portfolio of their work by the course's completion.
-Students interested in this class are strongly encouraged to take Design Elements before auditioning for Footlights Theatre Ensemble.
-Every other year, FTE, along with Semiquavers and Roses, creates an interdisciplinary piece that tours in the summer.
+In the past these have included student written scenes, scripted one act plays, and a student-written 24 hour Play Festival.
+If a student is accepted as a junior, the class may be repeated senior year.
+RPCS students must be available for mandatory rehearsals during the last two weeks of August to prepare for RPCS' Opening Day Convocation (Gilman and Bryn Mawr students are exempt from this requirement.)
+There are out-of-class rehearsals for Tyler Studio productions on some evenings and weekends.
+Students are required to participate in a minimum of one main stage production each year and must create a portfolio of their performance or technical work by the course's completion.
+In past years FTE, along with Semiquavers and Roses, has created an interdisciplinary piece that toured in the summer.